Welcome to The Bukit – Bali's clifftop peninsula that stretches from Uluwatu, Bingin and Padang Padang, to beautiful Balangan and beyond...

 Culture vultures, if you’d like to witness a traditional Balinese performance, then securing a seat at a breathtaking Kecak Dance is an absolute must.
 Performed by over 100 men in an open-air amphitheatre centred by plumes of fire, expect hypnotic chanting, dancing and dramatic movements under the night’s sky as the tale of a prince and a monkey king unfolds.
 You can witness this epic production at both Pura Luhur Uluwatu (Uluwatu Temple), or at the GWK Cultural Park, but our fave is at the temple, thanks to the epic cliffside backdrop.
 Performances start at 6pm every day, but you’ll want to arrive early to secure your ticket and get the best seat.

-8. Cruise along the coastline in a local fishing boat
+8. Sunset cruise in a local fishing boat

 There’s nothing quite like sailing across the open ocean with the salty sea air in your hair and a cold drink in-hand.
 Well, Uluwatu is one of the best places to do exactly that, aboard a local fishing boat that skirts the cliffy coastline, stopping at breathtaking bays and hidden coves for a refreshing splash.
 Our fave is the Black Pearl which sets off from nearby Jimbaran at around 4pm and cruises along the coast just in time for sunset.
 It comes with a box full of cold beer and drinks, and boasts a fleet of local boats in differing sizes.
 Bookings are essential.